TiagoVentura/venturatiago.com/content/home/working_projects.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

 title = "Work in Progress"
-subtitle = "Pre-Prints Available for All Projects on Request"
+subtitle = "Pre-Prints Available on Request"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.